Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Symptoms of inverted papilloma may include:

-Imaging studies reveal the extent to which the tumors have spread and the degree of bone destruction.
+Imaging studies reveal the extent to which the inverted papillomas have spread and the degree of bone destruction.
 An MRI is preferred because it allows inverted papillomas to be better distinguished from other types of lesions.

 Biopsy is necessary to make a definitive diagnosis.

 Surgery is the primary treatment for inverted papillomas.
-Because of the high recurrence rate (40 to 80 percent), early, aggressive surgery usually is recommended.
+Because of the high recurrence rate (40 to 80 percent), early, aggressive surgery to remove the papilloma usually is recommended.

 Inverted papillomas of the sinuses, nasal cavity, and skull base may be approached directly using the Endoscopic Endonasal Approach (EEA).